segmentio/topicctl/README.md

 topicctl [flags] bootstrap
 ```

-The `bootstrap` subcommand creates apply topic configs from the existing topics
+The `bootstrap` subcommand creates apply topic configs from the existing topics in a
-in a cluster.
-The output can be sent to either a directory (if the `--output` flag
+cluster.
+This can be used to "import" topics not created or previously managed by topicctl.
-is set) or `stdout`.
+The output can be sent to either a directory (if the `--output` flag is set) or `stdout`.

 #### check